phaserjs/web-monetization-plugin/README.md

 The game is called **3 Candies!** and is a fast-paced puzzle game.
 See if you can find the 3 matching candies before the time runs out.
 If you play the game in a Web Monetized browser then you will get an extra life and an extra choice of background to play with.

-You can play the game [HERE](https://photonstorm.github.io/gamewebmonetization/game/)
+You can [play the game here](https://photonstorm.github.io/gamewebmonetization/game/), too!
+Be sure to have the Web Monetization Extension installed in your browser to get the full benefits :)

 ## Tutorial